May 2-3, 2026

 FAR BEYOND THE SKIES

-Throughout history, music has provided comfort in countless and diverse ways during times of grief and loss.
-Far Beyond the Skies brings together two venerable traditions, on the one hand two extraordinary works from the German Lutheran tradition which meditate on the release of death and the joys that await, and on the other hand funeral music from the Gospel tradition and where and how these two worlds intersect.
+The bringing together of two venerable traditions–on the one hand, two extraordinary works from the German Lutheran tradition which meditate on the release of death and the joys that await, and on the other hand, music of comfort from the African American Spiritual tradition and where and how these two worlds intersect.
+Juxtaposed with the fuller forces of the Bach and Telemann, the incomparable countertenor d’amore Reginald Mobley will perform favorites from the spiritual canon on themes of peace and comfort.

 J.S.
 Bach